 What is a Practitioner Listing?

-A practitioner listing is a listing on Google that is for a person instead of the name of a business.
+A Google My Business practitioner listing is a listing that is for an individual person instead of for the main business.
 An easy example to explain would be those listings of health practitioners such as dentists and doctors.

 A dentist owning a dental office would technically be able to have two listings, one under the business name, and for himself/herself.

 Other industries where this happens frequently are law firms, financial planner offices, and real estate agents.
 Basically anywhere where multiple professionals are working together in the same place.